bhsam787/startiv-theme/readme.md

 ### Feature 3 and 4: Implement a Size Chart pop-up and Optimize images by using lazy loading techniques

 For size chart customization, I created some block settings under the existing variant-picker block, including settings for content customization.
-There is one input field called “Size Chart Mapping”—it is used to map the variant option name where I want to display the `“Find My Size”` button.
+There is one input field called `“Size Chart Mapping”` —it is used to map the variant option name where I want to display the `“Find My Size”` button.
 There could be other variant options like color, weight, or size.
 If the input field contains the value `"size"`, then the “Find My Size” button will be displayed near that variant option.

 I also created a product-level metafield called `“Size Guide”`, which uses a metaobject as its value.
 I created a Size Guides metaobject where I can add multiple entries related to the size chart modal—for example: title, content, image, and JSON data.